marcoshidalgonunes/LiquidMongoDb/README.md

 The network for the orchestration is declared in docker-compose.yml.

+### Docker Desktop

+It is needed a valid [Docker License](https://www.docker.com/pricing) to work with [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+As alternative, you can use a Linux Distro of preference (e.g. Ubuntu) and [Visual Studio Code](https://code.visualstudio.com/).
+Linux can run on [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 ## Observability Setup

 For [ELK Stack](https://www.elastic.co/what-is/elk-stack) the docker-compose.yml provides the needed settings for [Kibana](https://www.elastic.co/kibana/) dashboards, including [Elasticsearch APM](https://www.elastic.co/apm/) data.